kiedtl/website/src/content/blog/c-gdb.md

 	return 0;
 }
 ```
 The above program crashes because you're trying to read a `char` as a `char *`.
-The program
+The `fprintf`
 tries to walk through your char, looking for the null terminator, then dies when it overlaps
-the boundary of the string.
+the boundary of the character's memory.

 So, on running the program:
 ```